shennamt/projects/snake/readme.md

 ------------------------------------------------------------------------------- <br />
 IMPORTANT NOTE <br />
-This game is not mobile compatible as it requires 2 sets of arrow keys.
+This game is not mobile compatible as it requires arrow keys.

 ------------------------------------------------------------------------------- <br />
 FEATURES (To be added if possible) <br />